Jim Al-Khalili

-Jameel Sadik "Jim" Al-Khalili (جميل صادق الخليلي; born 20 September 1962) is an Iraqi-British theoretical physicist and science populariser.
-He is professor of theoretical physics and chair in the public engagement in science at the University of Surrey.
-He is a regular broadcaster and presenter of science programmes on BBC radio and television, and a frequent commentator about science in other British media.
+Jameel Sadik Al-Khalili (جميل صادق الخليلي; born 20 September 1962) is an Iraqi-British theoretical physicist and science populariser.
+He is a professor of theoretical physics and chair in the public engagement in science at the University of Surrey.
+He is a regular broadcaster and presenter of science programmes on BBC radio and television and a frequent commentator about science in other British media.

-In 2014 Al-Khalili was named a RISE (Recognising Inspirational Scientists and Engineers) leader by the UK's Engineering and Physical Sciences Research Council (EPSRC).
-He was President of Humanists UK between January 2013 and January 2016.
+In 2014, Al-Khalili was named a RISE (Recognising Inspirational Scientists and Engineers) leader by the UK's Engineering and Physical Sciences Research Council.
+He was president of Humanists UK between January 2013 and January 2016.

 Early life and education

 Al-Khalili was born in Baghdad in 1962.
-His father was an Iraqi Air Force engineer, and his English mother was a librarian.
+His father was an Iraqi Air Force engineer with Arab heritage from Najaf, and his English mother was a librarian.
 Al-Khalili settled permanently in the United Kingdom in 1979.

 After completing (and retaking) his A-levels over three years until 1982, he studied physics at the University of Surrey and graduated with a Bachelor of Science degree in 1986.
 He stayed on at Surrey to pursue a Doctor of Philosophy degree in nuclear reaction theory, which he obtained in 1989, rather than accepting a job offer from the National Physical Laboratory.